 “When writing a compound number—any number made up of two words—we use a hyphen between each word.
 This applies to any number between twenty-one (21) and ninety-nine (99),” advises Grammarly.
 Yet in Article I, Section 2, the number 25 is written as “twenty five,” without the appropriate hyphen.

 Although the United States had declared independence from the British motherland, the Constitution employs some traditional British spellings.
 These include “defence” in the Preamble, as mentioned above, “controul” (which is spelled “control” in the U.S.) and “labour” (which is spelled “labor” in the U.S.).
+Whether you’re from the U.S. or U.K., avoid these overused words.

 The choice to use “chuse”